 The coolest thing is that this journey always has been and will continue to be whatever I want - it's unique to each person.
 If something changes tomorrow and more abs become more important again, I know I'm holding the tools to get right back there.
 It's easy to lose sight of what's important and why I'm here.
 It's easy to get caught up in the fear of losing followers, abs, and even business.
 But my top 3 haven't changed; freedom, stability, health.
 I don't have to give up the health to have the freedom, but I was giving up the freedom to have the health.

 Some days, I'll see abs and other days, I'll see the experience I had from the night before.

 Hey babe!
-I'm Olivia; a twenty-something that's living in Dallas.
+I'm Olivia; a twenty-something living in Chicago.
 My heart is focused on Jesus and my mind is focused on food.
 My blog is focused on both, with a little bit of this crazy life sprinkled in too!
 Welcome to my world!